Bortiz25/pet-store-website/README.md

  # `.ejs` files
 - about.ejs
-- addProduct.ejs
+- addProduct.ejs:
     includes the form admin users submit to add a new product.
-- adminPage.ejs
+- adminPage.ejs:
     Includes hyperlinks to `audit.ejs` and `addProduct.ejs`.
 This page contains a grid of all available products with corresponding delete buttons.
-- audit.ejs
+- audit.ejs:
    Includes the audit table for all products.
-- login.ejs/signup.ejs
+- login.ejs/signup.ejs:
     This page includes the form users can submit to create/log in to their account
-- products.ejs
+- products.ejs:
    This page contains a grid of available products and code to filter products by tags.
-- shoppingCart.ejs
+- shoppingCart.ejs:

 ### Partials